parodos-dev/serverless-workflows-config/README.md

         workflow-3-0.1.1.tgz
 ```

-Notice that workflow-1 has the code embedded while workflow-2 and 3 is a dependency resolved from the root Chat.yaml
+Notice that workflow-1 has the code embedded while workflow-2 and 3 is a dependency resolved from the root Chart.yaml

 # Usage

 ```
-helm install parodos-serverles-workflows charts/workflows
+helm repo add serverless-workflows https://parodos.dev/serverless-workflows-helm helm install serverless-workflows serverless-workflows/workflows
 ```